-Spoilers ahead for Stranger Things Season 4.
-Stranger Things 4 Volume 2 just arrived on Netflix, and the thrilling if also heartbreaking pair of episodes marks the end of one of the series’ best seasons.
-While Season 4 delivers a satisfying ending, it does leave fans with an open-ended finale that spells impending doom for the people of Hawkins.
-The curtain separating the Upside Down and Hawkins has fallen, and the fate of Sadie Sink’s Max hangs in the balance.
+Following the dramatic conclusion of Stranger Things Season 4 in 2022, fans were left with an open-ended finale that spells impending doom for the people of Hawkins.
+The curtain separating the Upside Down and Hawkins has fallen, and the fate of Max hangs in the balance.
 But viewers can rest easy knowing that the series will resolve its remaining mysteries in the near future.
-Just how soon that may be is hard to say, but that doesn’t mean we can’t channel Nancy Wheeler’s investigative skills and gather answers to our most pressing Season 5 questions.
-Here is everything we know about Stranger Things’ final season so far.

 Stranger Things Season 5 Potential Premiere Date

 Netflix has not revealed exactly when Stranger Things Season 5 will premiere, and considering the scope and ambition of Season 4, it seems like the Duffer Brothers need ample time for production.
 However on March 3, while at the Middle East Film & Comic Con in Abu Dhabi, David Harbour revealed that a date for filming has been put down in the diary.
 “We’re walking into Season 5.
 I’ve got a couple more months to train.
 We start shooting that in June, though, and that will be the final season,” he said.